Clean Communities Program

 Litter Clean Up Days - 2024

-• Saturday, April 20th - Registration closed.
+• Saturday, April 20th - Completed

-• Saturday, May 18th - Accepting volunteers
+• Saturday, May 18th - Completed

-• Saturday, June 16th - accepting volunteers
+• Saturday, June 16th - Cancelled due to lack of volunteers

-• Saturday, September 14th - accepting volunteers
+• Saturday, September - Completed

 Visit the registration page to sign up for an upcoming event.
 The Clean Up days qualify for community services hours as required by schools, religious institutions and court ordered service.
 The events run from 8:45 AM to 12:30 PM.
 The bus leaves at 9:00 AM sharp.